 Currently, only members of the OpenID Foundation are eligible to self-certify that their deployments of products or services conform to the OpenID Connect protocol.
 In the future, it is anticipated that non-members may also be eligible to self-certify.

-What is the term of a self-certification?
+Do certifications expire?

-Self-certifications are valid for a term of [three] years.
+They do not expire.
+The date that the certification was performed is part of the certification.

 Who is operating the OpenID Connect self-certification program?